xia-lab/Metabolomics_2024/README.md

 ![alt text](https://raw.githubusercontent.com/xia-lab/Metabolomics_2024/main/Figure1.png)

 For this workshop, we will be covering four main topics:
-* Auto-Optimized LC-MS spectra processing and peak annotation;
+* Auto-Optimized LC-MS/MS spectra processing and compound identification;
-* Statistical Analysis of One-factor experimental design;
 * Functional analysis from LC-MS peaks;
-* Exploratory statistical analysis with complex metadata.
+* Statistical Analysis of One-factor experimental design and complex metadata;
+* Causal Analysis.

 Details for each workflow are below.